zhullyb/monyhar/monyhar/base/containers/README.md

 ## Safety

-Code throughout Chromium, running at any level of privilege, may directly or indirectly depend on these containers.
+Code throughout Monyhar, running at any level of privilege, may directly or indirectly depend on these containers.
 Much calling code implicitly or explicitly assumes that these containers are safe, and won't corrupt memory.
 Unfortunately, [such assumptions have not always proven